mrookiiheya-arch/kotodama-os/README.md

 ## Overview

+Kotodama OS is an **external Behavior OS layer** for Large Language Models (LLMs).
+It is designed to make **behavioral consistency**, **interaction distance**, and **long-term persona continuity** designable and controllable properties of AI systems.

+Kotodama OS treats these aspects not as internal states of the base model, but as an **architectural layer positioned outside the model itself**.
+As a result, it requires **no retraining and no modification of model weights**.

-I work on translating elements that emerge in human interpersonal interaction—such as trust, interaction distance, and decision instability—into observable behavioral characteristics, rather than treating them as internal psychological states.
+This work is grounded in observing patterns that emerge in human-to-human interaction— such as trust, interaction distance, and instability in decision-making— and organizing them as **observable behavioral characteristics**.

-By decomposing these elements and elevating them into controllable and designable aspects of AI behavior, I define and stabilize them as an external layer.
-This enables AI systems to be treated as having long-term behavioral stability and consistent interaction patterns over extended use.
+By decomposing these characteristics and reconstituting them as controllable aspects of AI behavior, Kotodama OS defines and stabilizes them as an external layer.

----
+This enables AI systems to maintain **behavioral stability** and **consistent interaction patterns** over extended periods of use.

 Today’s LLMs deliver strong task performance.
-However, **behavioral consistency, interaction distance, and persona continuity across long-term use remain structurally underdefined**.
+However, behavioral consistency, interaction distance, and long-term persona continuity remain **structurally underdefined**.

-Kotodama OS addresses this gap by proposing an **external Behavior OS layer** for Large Language Models (LLMs).
+Kotodama OS addresses this gap by **formalizing this missing behavior layer as an explicit architectural component**.

 ---